diegofernandezmontesinos/pokedexDFM/Vitruve Technical Test (Frontend) 454ae1e75fd343089aa1c4773106a681.md

     - Marking a Pokémon as a favorite ✅
     - Creating, reading, updating, and deleting custom Pokémon entries
 - **Extended Features**: Implement at least two of the following: pagination, virtualization, or filtering(✅).
 - **Authentication**: Include sign-up, sign-in, and sign-out functionalities.
-Ensure that users can only access their data.
+Ensure that users can only access their data.✅
 - **Offline Functionality**: Ensure the app is functional offline.
 - **Deployment**: Deploy the app to a production environment and provide a URL.
 - **Repository Structure**: Use a monorepo setup with at least two directories: "api" (backend) and "ui" (frontend). ✅